Anti-VPN/senior-design-stuff/Final_Report/README.md

 ## Summary of Hours and Justification

 ## Summary of Expensis
-No funds required for this project we used free software for development, communication, and file sharing.
+No funds were required for this project we used free software for development, communication, and file sharing.